 Look over the city from the Bell Tower

 This has to be my favorite tourist attraction in Split, which somehow many overlook.
 Here, you have a 360-degree view of the entire Split region.
-I recommend going early between 8-10 a.m. to avoid crowds.
-Be prepared for wind.

 Walk along the Riva Promenade

-Wander through the colorful Old Town
+Wander through the Split Old Town

 Without a map or sense of direction, one can easily discover the top attractions within the Old Town.
 First, you’ll pass through narrow, colorful streets packed with cafes, clothing boutiques, and souvenir shops.
 Along the main promenade, you’ll find big names like Zara, Bershka, Guess, with the Croatian National Theatre behind.
 My favorite area is Republic Square, painted beautiful salmon and turquoise shades.